 The most recent hotel room I stayed in had this design with a sliding barn door for the bathroom.
 Considering the total size of the room, it really was unnecessary.

 Opposite the toilet was the storage area of the room.
 Since the room didn’t have any drawers, it has plenty of baskets for you to put your items and a reasonable amount of space to hang clothes, jackets, etc. There was also a full-length mirror to check yourself out before leaving the room.

-I’m staying here on a business trip.
-I’m the only one in the room.
-I don’t know your habits, but when I get back to my hotel room there’s occasionally a task I need to take care of before any other.
+I stayed at this hotel on my first (and probably one of my last) business trips.
+I was the only one in the room.
+I don’t know your habits, but when I get back to my hotel room, there’s occasionally a task I need to take care of right away.
 When speed is important, closing the bathroom door isn’t the first thing on my mind.
 When looking up, there’s something I just don’t want to see: